Italy Davis Cup team

-The Italy men's national tennis team represents Italy in Davis Cup tennis competition and are governed by the Federazione Italiana Tennis.
-Italy won the Davis Cup in 1976, and finished as runners-up six times (1960, 1961, 1977, 1979, 1980, and 1998).
-They currently compete in the World Group.
-They last competed in the highest level in 2000, but winning 3–0 against Chile, on September 16, 2011, won again a pass for the World Group.
+The Italy men's national tennis team represents Italy in Davis Cup tennis competition and is governed by the Italian Tennis Federation.
+Italy is the reigning champions, claiming the Davis Cup in 2024.
+It is three-time champions overall, also winning in 1976 and in 2023, and finishing as runners-up six times (1960, 1961, 1977, 1979, 1980, 1998).
 Nicola Pietrangeli is one of Italy's most decorated players, featuring in all major records for the team.
 He holds the record for most Davis Cup ties, most overall wins, most singles wins, most doubles wins (both individually and as part of a team), and most years played.

 History

 Early years pre-World War II

 Italy competed in its first Davis Cup in the 1922 International Lawn Tennis Challenge.
-Prior to World War II (WWII), Italy generally made it to the Quarterfinals of the European Zone and featured in the Inter-zonal final twice – once in 1928 and once in 1930.
+Prior to World War II, Italy generally made it to the quarterfinals of the European Zone and featured in the Inter-zonal final twice – once in 1928 and once in 1930.
 The Inter-zonal final was the final match of competition before the Challenge Round match, where the winner would earn the right to challenge the defending champion.
 On both occasions, Italy lost to the United States by a scoreline of 4–1.
 Uberto De Morpurgo was the Davis Cup captain for both matches and was the only player to register a win in his two single rubbers.

 Post World War II – 1962

-Two years after the resumption of the tournament which was put on hold due to WWII, Italy made its first reappearance in 1948.
+Two years after the resumption of the tournament which was put on hold due to World War II, Italy made its first reappearance in 1948.
 Italy was very strong over this period, appearing in four Inter-zonal finals in 1949, 1952, 1955 and 1958 before finally securing its maiden Challenge Round tie in 1960.
 Unfortunately, Italy were unable to overcome a strong Australian team featuring Rod Laver and Neale Fraser, losing 4–1 at White City in Sydney.
 Italian legend, Nicola Pietrangeli managed to win Italy's only point when he defeated Fraser in a dead-rubber match on the final day.
 The following year, Italy were again able to reach the Challenge Round Final after defeating the United States 4–1 in the Final in Rome.
 Pietrangeli won both his singles matches and his doubles match.
 However, Italy would again fall at the final hurdle.
 On this occasion, Italy lost 5–0 to Australia at Kooyong Stadium in Melbourne.
 The Australian side would again feature Laver (in singles and doubles) and Fraser (in doubles only), and were joined by Roy Emerson who played two singles matches.
 The Italian side once again featured Pietrangeli and also Orlando Sirola across all five matches.
 In 1962, Italy lost in the European Final to Sweden 1–4.